Get

 Although 3D printers are relatively affordable, you shouldn’t try to DIY your own prosthetic.
 If improperly constructed, a prosthetic leg can do your dog more harm than good, and not all dogs will accept them either.
 Instead, you’ll need to enlist the help of experts.

-You can talk to your veterinarian to determine if a prosthetic leg is a good option for your pet.
+You can talk to a veterinarian to determine if a prosthetic leg is a good option for your pet.
 If so, they can help you contact one or more companies that produce 3D-printed prosthetics for dogs, as it can be a very involved process.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 How to Make a Prosthetic Leg for a Dog in 5 Steps